 We seek to ensure that the total compensation paid to our executive officers is reasonable and competitive.
 Compensation of our executives is structured around the achievement of individual performance and near-term corporate targets as well as long-term business objectives.
-Our NEOs are employed with Corsair Memory, Inc. and all employee compensation matters have historically been decided by the board of directors of Corsair Memory, Inc., except for grants of equity awards, which have been made by the board of directors of Corsair Group (Cayman), LP.
+Our NEOs are employed with Corsair Memory, Inc. and all employee compensation matters have historically been decided by the board of directors of Corsair Memory, Inc., except for grants of equity awards, which have been made by the board of directors of Corsair Memory, Inc., except for grants of equity awards, which have been made by the board of directors of Corsair Group (Cayman), LP.
 Following the closing of this offering, all compensation matters in respect to our NEOs will be determined by Corsair Gaming, Inc.'s board of directors or its compensation committee.
-All references to "we," "us" or "our" in this Executive Compensation section refer to Corsair Memory, Inc. for actions taken in respect of cash compensation prior to the completion of this offering, Corsair Group (Cayman), LP for actions taken in respect of equity compensation prior to the completion of this offering, Inc. for actions taken on and after the completion of this offering.
+All references to "we," "us" or "our" in this Executive Compensation section refer to Corsair Memory, Inc. for actions taken in respect of cash compensation prior to the completion of this offering, and to Corsair Gaming, Inc. for actions taken in respect of equity compensation prior to the completion of this offering, and to Corsair Gaming, Inc. for actions taken on and after the completion of this offering.